pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa2.myst.md

 ## Uncertainty in 'x'

 To model uncertainty in $x$, or time, we place a prior distribution over each of the observation dates.
-So that the prior is standardized, we specifically use a PyMC3 random variable to model the difference between the date given in the data set, and it's error.
+So that the prior is standardized, we specifically use a PyMC random variable to model the difference between the date given in the data set, and it's error.
 We assume that these differences are normal with mean zero, and standard deviation of two years.
 We also enforce that the observations have a strict ordering in time using the `ordered` transform.

 For just the ice core data, the uncertainty in $x$ is not very important.
 In the last example, we'll see how it plays a more influential role in the model.